padhia/yappt/README.md

 # yappt

-Yet another pretty print for tables and trees.
+Yet another pretty printer for tables and trees.

 **Note:** Versions `0.3.0` and later aren't compatible with earlier versions